somedatapacket/docs.humio.com/content/sending-data/integrations/kubernetes.md

 $ helm delete --purge humio-agent
 ```

 ## Advanced installation

-The fine guys at Fluent has gone ahead a written a very handy guide for [installing Fluent Bit on Kubernetes](https://github.com/fluent/fluent-bit-kubernetes-logging), but a few deviations to the guide are required to make it work with Humio.
+The fine guys at Fluent has gone ahead a written a very handy guide for [installing Fluent Bit on Kubernetes](https://github.com/fluent/fluent-bit-kubernetes-logging), but a
+few deviations to the guide are required to make it work with Humio.

 {{% notice info %}}
-Make sure that you have [uninstalled the Chart](#uninstall-chart) if you went through the Helm installation method.
+Make sure that you have [uninstalled the chart](#uninstall-chart) if you went
+through the Helm installation method.
 {{% /notice %}}

 Start by creating a namespace and configure service accounts, roles etc.